winglang/wing/libs/wingsdk/src/target-sim/resource.md

 The `Counter` class is a simple wrapper around the `CounterBackend` class.
 It provides a way to interact with the resource using the `inc` and `peek` methods.

 `sim.Resource` has a `call` method that takes the name of a method to call and an array of arguments.
-The arguments are serialized and sent to the resource (possibly over the network), which then processes the request and returns a response.
+The arguments are serialized and sent to the resource (usually over HTTP), which will process the request and returns a serialized response.

 The `Counter` class can be used like this: